pamo/pamo.github.io/pages/travel/cl/santiago/index.md

 ### Accommodation

+Living and working in Las Condes was convenient.
+I had housing taken care of for me while I was there for work.
+However, I would recommend finding an Airbnb in Providencia, Barrio Italia, Lastarría, or Bella Vista if you're visiting.

 ### Internet & Mobile

 * It's very easy to obtain a mobile SIM here, but to recharge online, you need a Chilean RUT (similar to Social Security Number).